Milly Alcock

 Interesting facts

-• Milly has a bad habit - she smokes a lot.
-During the filming of "House of the Dragon" she was so nervous that she constantly took smoking breaks.
+• Milly has one bad habit - she's a heavy smoker.
+During "House of the Dragon" filming, her nerves had her constantly sneaking smoke breaks.

 • Milly is interested in photography.
-The actress became passionate about this hobby during self-isolation.
-On social media, she often shares photos of cityscapes and random people with her followers.
+She got into photography during lockdown.
+She regularly shares photos of cityscapes and candid street shots with her followers on social media.
 Milly admits that she enjoys evoking certain emotions through images.